 This small statement asking readers to respect its copyright is preferable to installing DRM and treating every paying customer like a thief.
 Additionally, HBR is offering multiple formats which gives readers more options and keeps them from being locked into any particular device.
 Joshua Gans points out that offering this freedom to its customers should pay off for HBR, whose target audience is a bit different than most publishers. [snip]

-Removal of Restrictions Can Decrease Music Piracy
+Restrictions Can Decrease Music Piracy

 ScienceDaily (Oct.
 7, 2011) The research was funded by Rice and Duke universities.